lborocs/22cob290-part2-team-10/README.md

 2. Reading `state.user` from the client-side store `store/userStore` (see next section) ([example](prototype_nextjs/src/pages/examples/user_userstore.tsx))

 If on a page:
-- using number 2 because you'll know if anything about the user changes (e.g. their name) while they're on your page, but that is quite unlikely to happen

-If on a page:
 - if anything about the user can change while on your page (e.g. changing name), use number 1.
 - else, prefer using number 2 but it's ntd